trongthanh/int3ractive.com/posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 author: Thanh Tran
 description: In this post, I'm detailing my touchpad setup that I feel best so far and that it is as close to MacOS experience as I can get on Ubuntu 18.04 dual booted on a MacBook Air
 date: 2018-09-17T00:07:16+07:00
-tags: [Linux, Macbook Air, Ubuntu, touchpad]
+tags: [linux, macbook air, ubuntu, touchpad]
 image: images/2018/macbookair-touchpad.jpg
 ---
 <center><small><em>Cover photo by Katarina Šikuljak on Unsplash</em></small></center>